The Mini-Guide to Advanced On-Page SEO with the Yoast SEO Plugin

 At some point, you’ll need to delete old posts or pages that are no longer relevant.
 This need might also arise when you are changing your site structure or just performing a general cleanup.

 However, deleting a page can have repercussions.
 The visitors landing on that page/URL will be served a “404 not found” error.
 This negatively affects your site’s user experience as well as rankings.

 In most cases, especially for a frequently visited page, you’d want to redirect the old URL to a new one with the information you think is most relevant to these visitors.
 In other cases, you might want to tell your visitors content has been deleted or temporarily show another page.

 If you have the Yoast SEO plugin’s premium version, then you can easily set the following types of redirects:

 307: Temporary redirect

 After deleting a post or page, the plugin will directly prompt what you’d like to do with the URL.

 It’s time for you to put it all into practice and witness the results for yourself.
 Mind you, it’ll take months for your SEO efforts to bear fruit ― a remarkable increase in organic traffic.

 Still, once you see your website rank on the first page of Google for your desired search queries, you’ll know that it was truly well worth the effort and patience.

-Gaurav is a Senior SEO and Content Marketing Analyst at The 20 Media, a Content Marketing agency that specializes in data-driven SEO.
+Gaurav Belani is a Senior SEO and Content Marketing Analyst at Growfusely, a Content Marketing agency that specializes in content and data-driven SEO.
 He has more than seven years of experience in Digital Marketing and loves to write about Blogging, Link Building, and Content Strategy to help clients grow their search visibility.
 In his spare time, he enjoys watching movies and listening to music.
 Connect with him on Twitter: @belanigaurav